elyra-ai/elyra/docs/source/user_guide/best-practices-custom-pipeline-components.md

 ##### Configure fully qualified package names for custom operator classes

-In order to successfully render the DAG for an Airflow pipeline, Elyra must be configured to include information on the fully qualified custom operator classes used in that pipeline.
+For Apache Airflow operators imported into Elyra using URL, filesystem, or directory-based component catalogs, Elyra must be configured to include information on the fully qualified package names for each custom operator class.
 This configuration is what makes it possible for Elyra to correctly render the import statements for each operator node in a given DAG.

-If you do not correctly configure an operator package name and try to export or submit a pipeline, Elyra will give you an error message similar to the following:
+If you do not correctly configure an operator package name and try to export or submit a pipeline with custom components, Elyra will give you an error message similar to the following:

 ![Error message requiring configuration](../images/user_guide/best-practices-custom-pipeline-components/config-error-message.png)